Cannabis Offences and Penalties in South Australia

 Cannabis remains illegal in South Australia and is a controlled substance for the purposes of the Controlled Substances Act 1984 (SA) and the Controlled Substances (Controlled Drugs, Precursors and Plants) Regulations 2014.

 If you are charged with a cannabis offence in South Australia, such as possession of cannabis, cultivating a controlled plant, or possession for the purpose of sale at a trafficable / commercial quantity, it is crucial to get advice from experienced criminal lawyers who are experts in drug offences.
-You risk serious penalties including the possibility of life imprisonment depending on the amount of cannabis.

 Common Cannabis Charges in South Australia